Number of people in poverty in UK back to pre-pandemic levels

 This was a rise from 3.9 million the previous year.
 The figure for the year to March 2020 was 4.3 million.

-The charity Action for Children accused ministers of knowing what works, given the action taken during the pandemic, but “choosing not to do it”, and said help had been “snatched away” from families.
+The charity Action for Children accused ministers of knowing what works, given the action taken during the pandemic, but “choosing not to do it”, and said help has been “snatched away” from families.

 “There is so much more this Government can do in these tough times to stop those with the least from suffering the most.”

-He called for the child element of universal credit to be increased and for the benefit cap to be scrapped.
+He called for the child element of Universal Credit to be increased and for the benefits cap to be scrapped.

 “They could also break down the big barriers preventing parents from working and protect the living standards of those who can’t work or can’t work any more than they do already.”

+Its chief executive, Alison Garnham, said: “Children pay the highest possible price for poverty – they pay with their health, their wellbeing and their life chances.
+Our research shows the country also pays a heavy financial price.”

+She said it is “inexcusable for ministers to sit on their hands”, adding: “If the political will is there, child poverty can be fixed.”

-The figures showed that the estimated number of working age adults in poverty rose to 2.5 million, from 2.1 million the previous year.
+The figures also showed that the estimated number of working-age adults in poverty rose to 2.5 million, from 2.1 million the previous year.
 The figure remains below the year to March 2020 when it was 2.8 million.

 When it comes to pensioners, there were 2.1 million estimated to be living in relative low income, back exactly to the pre-pandemic number and up from 1.7 million for the year to March 2021.